An Honest Explanation of Price, Hashrate & Bitcoin Mining Network Dynamics

 As price does its thing, hashrate will follow and settle into whatever new market conditions are in stall.
 Old, inefficient gear and high-cost producers are out; and until price increases again, the hashrate can only increase by miners lowering their opex.
 They can do this by sourcing cheaper electricity, installing more efficient mining equipment or generally cutting costs.

-There is no such risk of mining collapse or any other click-bait nonsense you might read out there.
+There is no risk of mining collapse or any other such click-bait nonsense you might read out there.

 The dynamic difficulty adjustment takes care of that by regularly resetting the difficulty so mining costs fall in tune with bitcoin’s price.